 - If you get an inquiry from someone who says they represent a company or a government agency, hang up and call the phone number on your account statement, in the phone book, or on the company's or government agency's website to verify the authenticity of the request.
 You will usually get a written statement in the mail before you get a phone call from a legitimate source, particularly if the caller is asking for a payment.

 - Use caution if you are being pressured for information immediately.

 Please note that PPL will never call you and ask for your ProviderID number or IPOne User ID/Password.
 For your protection, never share your IPOne User ID and password with anyone else.

-Individual Providers recently received communication regarding their Exempt FIT status.
-Individual Providers who still had an Exempt tax status for a prior year when timesheets for the pay period ending 3/31/2019 were processed were converted to Single with Zero ("0") exemptions.
-These timesheets will be paid on 4/16/2019.
+Individual Providers received communication from PPL in March 2019 regarding their Exempt FIT status.
+Individual Providers who still had an Exempt tax status for a prior year when timesheets for the Pay Period Ending 3/31/2019 were processed were converted to Single with Zero ("0") exemptions per IRS regulations.
+These timesheets were paid on 4/16/2019.
 You can submit a new W-4 Form at any time.
 The information below shows where to send a completed W-4 Form.

 - Save your timesheet when you enter hours on IPOne.
 Only click Submit at the end of the pay period rather than each time you add hours to your timesheet.

 - Submit your timesheet for the pay period as soon as you've worked the last day in the pay period – no need to wait until the timesheet deadline date.

 - Online submission and Mailed timesheets are the 3rd and 18th of each month

 - Faxed timesheets are the 1st and the 16th of each month